 A redesign of focusing mechanism is under study.
+We expect to correct the instrumental focus depending on the absolute rotator angle starting April 2012.

-2.8.3 Spectrum rotation
+2.8.5 Spectrum rotation

 The blocking mechanism of the grism units, the mechanism that fix the grism in place, is not perfect and allow for some spectrum rotation as a function of A/R angle.
 The peak-to-valley effect depends of the particular grism used, but for a whole rotation of the A/R the spectrum can rotate by 10 pix over 4000 pix.